Typically offered every other year

 This class is intended to help you develop an understanding of the legal, political and practice issues around youth involved in the justice system.
 We’ll review the history of juvenile justice in the United States, cover the basic court processes and dispositions, and spend time exploring the overlay of adult criminal justice issues applied to youth in Oregon and other jurisdictions.
 We will also discuss a variety of related issues including unique legal considerations in the investigative criminal procedures regarding youth accused of delinquent or criminal conduct; racial and ethnic disparities in the juvenile justice system; the application of the rights of crime victims in juvenile matters; and the developmental approach to juvenile justice.
 There will also be an opportunity to attend a juvenile court session or youth correctional facility outside of class.

-The class will be evaluated by an unscheduled exam.
+The class will be evaluated by a paper.